smarr/are-we-fast-yet/README.md

   - [Java SE Development Kit 7 Downloads](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html)
   - [Java SE Development Kit 8 Downloads](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)

-The remaining software can be installed typically with either the Homebrew or MacPorts package manager.
+The remaining software can be installed for instance with the Homebrew or MacPorts package manager.

 Please note, to install SciPy the use of MacPorts is recommended.